jdsandahl/sg-technical-test/README.md

  - Make regular commits along the way to show working
  - Use the README.md markdown file to document your approach
  - The stylesheet is already added to the project but add your own javascript file to the project
- - Styling doent have to the same, use your own imagination if you like
+ - Styling doesn't have to be the same, use your own imagination if you like
  - Think about media queries to create the responsive effect between desktop/mobile
  - Make the button navigate to a different page